 There are excellent chances to work for external clients on 'live' briefs throughout the course, develop industry links and to compete in high profiled student design competitions such as the Royal Society of Arts (RSA)

-Completing the course sets students up for a career in the design industry - or to study 3D Design or related subjects at university.
+Completing the course sets students up for a career in the design industry - or to undertake further study in 3D Design principles.